-What is the program all about?
+What is the programme all about?

-- Core Courses will provide you with the necessary knowledge of history of philosophy and expound on the key philosophical themes and concepts.
+- Core Courses will provide you with the necessary knowledge of the history of philosophy and expound on the key philosophical themes and concepts.

 - Electives, which also include non-philosophical courses, will stimulate your broader interests and encourage interdisciplinarity.